“I decided to live in the here and now

-When I first heard the word hospice I wasn’t scared but I didn’t really know what to expect.
-I had never been to St Catherine’s before, and didn’t know what it did, so I decided to come and look around with my daughter, Tina.
-She does so much for me and often knows what I need before I do!
+When I heard about St Catherine’s Hospice I wasn’t scared.
+But I’d never been to the hospice, and didn’t know what it did, so I didn’t know really what to expect.
+I was open minded about it, and decided to come and look around with my daughter, Tina.
+She used to work for a nursing agency so has worked with hospices before, and she does so much for me.
+She knows what I need before I do!
 She takes me out, and organises all my appointments and medication.
 We’re really close and she’s my rock.

-And now I’m working through my bucket list.
-I’ve petted the Meerkats at Tilgate Nature Centre and seen a Bee Gees show at the Hawth.
-I’m currently planning a helicopter ride.
-And I’d love to adopt an elephant too!
+We’ve already booked our Christmas Day dinner, and I’m working through my bucket list.
+I’m going to pet the Meerkats at Tilgate Nature Centre, and I’m seeing a Bee Gees show at the Hawth in November.
+I want to do a helicopter ride too.
+And I’d love to adopt an elephant!

-Making memories is really important especially when you’re ill, so if there’s anything you want to do, just do it!
-It doesn’t matter how silly it might sound, or what other people might think.
+Making memories is really important, and if there’s anything you want to do, just do it!
+It doesn’t matter how silly it might sound, or what other people might think, just do it.
 Do things, get out and about, and make memories while you still can.”